NathaliStender/DIS-project/README.md

 To start and run the server, use the following commands
     python create_database.py
     python app.py
+ ### Interaction
+- You can interact both as an anonymous user or by creating a user and logging in.
+- Choose a difficulty level and a muscle group.
+- Select the exercise you want to add to your program
+- Get the program shown.
+- If the desired exercise is not found, it can be added under 'add exercies'

 ### Folder Setup 📁
 The project directory is structured to separate different aspects of the application: